pasoevi/pasoevi.github.io/_projects/manual.md

 feeling of what to expect of different monsters and most importantly, that you are comfortable with your god.

+Advancing far enough in the game to be able to choose among branches, you face the choice of biggest strategic importance.
+Unlike some games, branches aren't primarily different based on difficulty.
+Only two branches, Dwarf Caverns and Searna Cave are decisively more difficult than the rest and should probably be saved for later.
+All other branches appear different to each race and religion in terms of difficulty.
+It is important to see branches not as different levels in the game, but as different versions of your victory or death.

 ### Mythic Menagerie ###

+If the Underworld itself is a shadow of the World Above, the Mythic Menagerie as a mirage of the oldest world in which gods, goddesses, demigods and other heavenly creatures walked among men.
+This branch presents extremity in both, fatality of your mistakes and reward.

 ### Dwarf Caverns ###

+This branch is the most obvious side-quest in this game.
+You enter this branch for earning the greatest loot, to strengthen your place under your providence and vigorously train your skills.
+It is the dominion of the dwarfs, dungeons and caves filled with innumerable treasure, artefacts of ancient magic and matchless weapons.

 ### Barbarian Temples ###